junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 #### draft notes

+> Cupid: "Love is more than a word to me, you know.
+I love love.
+I love it!
+And if that's wrong, I don't want to be right!"
+>
+> Cas: "Yes, yes.
+Of course.
+I, uh...
+I have no idea what you're saying."

+> Sam: "I thought famine meant starvation, like as in, you know, food"
+>
+> Cas: "Yes.
+Absolutely.
+But not just food.
+I mean, everyone seems to be starving for something -- sex, attention, drugs, love..." (look at Dean when he say "love")

+> Dean: Okay, but what about you?
+I mean, since when do angels secretly hunger for White Castle?
+>
+> Cas: It's my vessel -- Jimmy.
+His appetite for red meat has been touched by Famine's effect. (actually not, Cas's using Jimmy as distraction excuse, actually it's himself, and he feels it the minute he flies into the town)

+> Famine: Hunger doesn't just come from the body, it also comes from the soul

 > 514 Famine episode: fake quote from the book: Dean watched Cas eating happy meal, Cas: "making me very happy".
 Current Dean reads Cas's feelings/thoughts at that time from book, Famine made Cas yearn, Cas used the burgers as distraction so he could hide it from Dean and because burgers metaphorically represent Dean in his mind, so Cas was actually hungry about Dean, a lot of yearning/pining.
 And current Cas reads past Dean's reactions, Dean was deeply attracted by Cas like that, and didn't have any different behavior because he was already devouring the moment to be with Cas, he was already having those.
+Dean's dying/pining for love but he's so used to the feeling now that suppress it is easy (except maybe suppress any other interest as well, so no appetite for food or women, which he usually use as distract)
 >
 > After finish reading, Dean gets hungry and they get nostalgic, so Dean/Cas go to diner, have meal together, order burger, have fun easy time together, joke about each other's flavors